fsc55/exapp/README.md

 the kernel server part to demonstrate communication over restful interfaces in implemented in python3 named appentry.py located in the root directory.

-a sample control as 3D moveable heatmap in implemented as sample in templates/static/intern. it is implemented based on canvas, but every other javascript compatible technologie can be used to implement controls
+a sample control as 3D moveable heatmap is implemented as sample in templates/static/intern. it is implemented based on canvas, but every other javascript compatible technologie can be used to implement controls